Natalie, Paige and Claire Decker

 Kristi Schmitt - raced in NASCAR’s regional and entry-level series between 2001 and 2005.
 She raced in both the Southwest and Northwest series in 2001, starting three races overall, with a best finish of 18th, at Irwindale.
 She was fourteenth at Evergreen in 2002, driving a Chevrolet, but it was the only race she qualified for.
 2004 was the last time she qualified, in the K&N West Series this time.
 She was fourteenth again, at Mesa Marin.
 She attempted to qualify for the same race in 2005, but did not make it.

 Dominique van Wieringen - Canadian driver who has mostly competed in Late Model stock cars.
 In 2012 and 2013, she won both races and championships in Late Models.
 In 2014, she set her sights on NASCAR.
 In preparation, she did some ARCA races, achieving one second place at the Lucas Oil I10 Speedway, and another fifth, in 2015.
 In 2016, she took part in the NASCAR K&N Series East, for Rette Jones Racing.
 Towards the end of the season, she recorded two third places, at Greenville and Dover, and was ninth in the championship.
 She also made a guest appearance in the Camping World Truck series at Phoenix, but she did not finish.
-She is racing in Trucks again in 2017.
+She raced in Trucks again in 2017, but only made one major appearance.
+She was third at Langley.

 (Image copyright espn.com)